 MVP Status Benefits

 The most useful benefits at the MVP status level are the unlimited upgrades to Premium Class, the elite leave for new parents and the two free checked bags for flights.
-If you usually check two bags when you fly, this benefit alone can save you $100 per round trip (without status, each bag costs $25 to check one way).
+If you usually check two bags when you fly, this benefit alone can save you up to $100 per round trip (without status, each bag costs $25 to check one way).

 Alaska's elite parental leave policy—which is unrivalled by competitor airlines—allows new parents to suspend their status during their time off from work after having a baby or adopting.
 When you're on elite parental leave, status is extended until the end of the next calendar year, which gives you time to requalify for status when you resume your travel schedule.